-Eating comfort foods appears to reduce the negative hormonal and behavioural changes associated with stress, which might lessen the impact of stress on an individual.
+Therefore stressed people tend to overeat and to “comfort eat” foods that are high in sugar, fat and calories.
+Eating comfort foods appears to reduce negative feelings associated with stress, which might be perceived as lessening the impact of stress.
 The brain and intestines are closely related.
-Indeed, some research suggests that the gut itself has features of a primitive brain.
-It is not surprising then that prolonged stress can disrupt the digestive system, irritating the large intestine and causing diarrhea, constipation, cramping, and bloating.
+Some research suggests that the gut itself has features of a primitive brain.
+It’s not surprising that prolonged stress can disrupt the digestive system, irritating the large intestine and causing diarrhea, constipation, cramping and bloating.

 Irritable bowel syndrome (or spastic colon) is strongly related to stress.
 With this condition, the large intestine becomes irritated, and its muscular contractions are spastic rather than smooth and wave-like.
 The abdomen is bloated, and the patient experiences cramping and alternating periods of constipation and diarrhea.
 Sleep disturbances due to stress can make irritable bowel syndrome even worse.

-The following eating and gastrointestinal disorders may be aggravated, triggered or caused by anxiety and stress, or may be conditions for which you may be at increased risk if you are exposed to prolonged or intense anxiety and stress.
+The following eating and gastrointestinal disorders may be aggravated, triggered or caused by stress and anxiety, or may be conditions for which you may be at increased risk if you are exposed to prolonged or intense stress and anxiety.

 Anorexia "Many people who develop anorexia share certain personality and behavioural traits that may make them more likely to develop the condition.
 These include: a tendency towards depression and anxiety, finding it hard to handle stress, excessive worrying and feeling scared or doubtful about the future, pressures and stress at school, such as exams or bullying, particularly teasing about body weight or shape, a stressful life event, such as losing a job, the breakdown of a relationship or bereavement "